elgopher/yala/README.md

   `github.com/jacekolszak/yala/logger`.
 This package is relatively small though, compared to real logging libraries (about ~240 lines of production code) and **it does not import any external libraries**.
 * yala is optimized for the ease of use (both for the developer who logs messages and for the developer writing adapter).
-It is not optimized for performance, because this would hurt the user experience and readability of the created code.
+It is not optimized for *extreme* performance, because this would hurt the user experience and readability of the created code.
 Any intermediary API ads overhead - global synchronized variables, wrapper code and even polymorphism slow down the execution a bit.
 The overhead varies, but it is usually a matter of tens of nanoseconds per call.